Kate Scott (American sportscaster)

-Kate Scott (born May 3, 1983) is an American sportscaster who is currently the television play-by-play announcer for the Philadelphia 76ers.
+Kate Scott (born May 3, 1983) is an American sportscaster who is currently the television play-by-play announcer for the Philadelphia 76ers and WNBA coverage airing on NBC, Peacock and USA Network.
 Scott also calls international soccer for Fox Sports and CBS Sports and is the preseason television voice of the NFL's Seattle Seahawks.

 In June 2024, it was announced that Scott would be one of four new commentators—and the first woman—to join the Madden video game franchise.
 She and broadcast partner Brock Huard are one of three options for commentary teams in Madden NFL 26.

 Scott is the only woman – and one of a select few play-by-play voices regardless of sex – to have called games for the NBA, NFL, NHL, NCAA D1 football, the Olympics, and a FIFA World Cup.

 Early life

 Scott was born in Fresno, California, and raised in Clovis, California.
 She graduated from Clovis High School in 2001.
 She attended UC Berkeley where she majored in communications.
 As a sophomore, she became the school's first female "Mic Man", leading cheers in the student section for their football and basketball games.
 She wrote for The Bear Insider magazine, and its ESPN affiliated website.
 She did an internship with KLLC ("Alice @ 97.3").
 She graduated in 2005.